-This system was very useful for our prehistoric ancestors when they had to fight for their dinner or run away from danger.
+Adrenaline is released and your body diverts its energy to ‘essential’ functions like breathing and using your muscle strength.
+This diversion means that energy is taken away from ‘non-essential’ functions such as your digestive system and immune system.
+This reaction was very useful for our prehistoric ancestors when they had to fight for their dinner or run away from immediate danger.
 When the danger passed, their bodies relaxed and recovered.

-When you're being mindful, you pull your attention away from that busy chatter in your head and focus on what’s right in front of you.
-It might mean listening properly to a real-life conversation and paying full attention to what the other person is saying.
+- listening properly to a real-life conversation and paying full attention to what the other person is saying

-Walking to the bus stop, eating your lunch or even cleaning your teeth are all moments that can bring you fully into the present.
+- being present and aware while walking to the bus stop, eating your lunch or even cleaning your teeth

-Most of us who go running do it with headphones and our own personal soundtrack.
-Unplug and try your run without music.
-Listen to the sounds around you; hear your own breathing and the pounding of your feet.
-It's a totally different experience.
+- Running.
+Most of us who go running tend to do so with headphones in.
+Try unplugging and running without music.
+Listen to the sounds around you, your own breathing and the pounding of your feet.

-Are you a gardener?
-What a lovely chance to connect with nature.
-Forget your problems, smell the earth, and give yourself over to the rhythm of digging or the pleasure of just pottering.
+- Gardening.
+This gives us a wonderful chance to connect with nature.
+Try to consciously focus your attention on what you are doing.
+Smell the earth and flowers, take in the colours, textures and sounds around you, and give yourself over to the rhythm of digging or pruning or the pleasure of just pottering.